Data: Nassau STAR errors benefit school taxpayers

 The county’s mistakes led to 11,150 homeowners in the East Meadow school district saving an additional $341,854 on their October 2013 tax bills for the 2013-14 tax year, according to Newsday’s analysis.
 That resulted in the district receiving a state payment larger by that amount than it should have, the largest single-year discrepancy caused by the county’s errors.
 But the district’s payments were not reduced in any subsequent year, according to data from the New York State comptroller’s office.

-However, neither Gazzale nor Ward responded to Newsday’s questions about what, if anything, would be done to address Nassau’s errors.
+However, neither Gazzale nor Davis responded to Newsday’s questions about what, if anything, would be done to address Nassau’s errors.

 The county’s miscalculations resulted in homeowners saving far more than they lost, by a total of $806,851.
 Homeowners out the most money were those in the Great Neck school district, with a five-year total of $14,876.
 Aside from East Meadow, other major beneficiaries include homeowners in the Plainview-Old Bethpage school district, who saved $210,316 more than they should have, and those in the Massapequa school district, who saved $190,071 more than they should have.

-Note: CORRECTION: A previous version of this story misattributed several statements by Acting Assessor James Davis.